Climdyn/auto-AUTO/documentation/source/files/user_guide.rst

 .. image:: figures/branches_plot.png

 where we can see that three new (periodic orbits) branches have appeared.
 The last one is not important here (spurious result ?), but the branches 3 and 4 are interesting.
-They emanate from the Hopf bifurcations and their :math:`L_2` norms then tend to zero, i.e. the same value as the fixed point at the origin of the phase space.
+They emanate from the Hopf bifurcations and their :math:`L_2` norm then tend to zero, i.e. the same value as the fixed point at the origin of the phase space.
 On this plot of :math:`\rho` versus the :math:`L_2` norm, they look similar, but actually a 3D plot involving the :math:`x` phase space variable shows that they are not to be confused:

 .. code-block::